 District Nursing and Palliative Care

-Bass Coast Health District Nursing Service provides a range of nursing specific services for people in their own home to support independence and improve health and wellbeing.
+Bass Coast Health District Nursing Service provides a range of clinical nursing needs for people in their own home to support independence and improve health and wellbeing.
 The District Nursing Service recognises that every individual has different needs and is considerate of cultural diversity.

-The District Nursing Service provides care that is tailored to client needs and is delivered by a team of trained, competent and experienced Registered and enrolled Nurses.
-The District Nursing team is the same team that provides the Bass Coast Health Palliative Care Service (see below).
+The District Nursing Service provides care that is tailored to client needs and is delivered by a team of trained, competent and experienced Registered and Enrolled Nurses.

 The District Nursing Service can provide: